 See this pdf file for the preferred format; it can also be used as a blank form to be filled in.
 Submit the signed proposal to Amy for completion of registration.
 If the supervisor is not a member of the graduate group, the proposal also requires the signature of the graduate group chair.

 As students complete their coursework, they should be moving toward a well-defined dissertation topic and deciding on the appropriate faculty to serve on the dissertation committee.
 This committee normally consists of three faculty members; four members is not uncommon, but more than that tends to be unwieldy.
-At least two members of the committee, including the chair, must be members of the standing faculty in the graduate group.
+At least half the members of the committee, including the chair, must be members of the standing faculty in the graduate group.
 (This excludes retired Penn faculty.)
 On approval of the graduate chair, one member of the committee may come from outside the graduate group, or from an institution other than Penn.
 Students must, of course, invite each person to serve on the committee and notify the graduate chair only after the faculty have agreed.

 In paperwork related to the dissertation committee, Penn uses the term "dissertation supervisor" for the person corresponding to the advisor: that is, the faculty member who takes the lead role as advisor in guiding the research.
 This is also the name that appears on the transcript as the instructor of LING 995, Dissertation registration, and as the supervisor listed on the transcript once the degree is granted.
 Usually the same individual serves as "chair" of the committee.
 A student may have a "co-supervisor" who plays a secondary role, or two "co-supervisors" who play equal roles.
 Other members of the committee are "readers".
 Normally the supervisor and the graduate chair are the only faculty who sign the title page of the dissertation, but if the graduate chair has approved co-supervisors, then both can be included on the title page.
 If the student desires a supervisor or co-supervisor who is not a member of the Penn standing faculty, this requires approval of the graduate chair and the vice-provost for education.
 If an outside supervisor is approved, the chair must be a different person who is on the standing faculty.